A guide to help you in selecting the best skip bin

 Additional safety and legal considerations

 Correct placement of your skip bin is very important and many people don’t give this due consideration before the scheduled skip bin is delivered.
 You will also need to make sure that there is enough room for the driver to safely unload the skip bin onto your property and that the position that you have allocated for the skip bin is flat and away from power lines and overhead trees.
-As a general rule the driver prefers a clearance of no less than half a metre around the sides of the bin and a direct line of sight for reversing purposes is also ideal.
+As a general rule, the driver prefers a clearance of no less than half a metre around the sides of the bin, and a direct line of sight for reversing purposes is also ideal.

 When loading your rubbish into the bin, it is best to distribute the weight evenly.
-Best practise is to load all heavy items across the floor of the bin and placing smaller and lighter waste at the top.
+The best practice is to load all heavy items across the floor of the bin and place smaller and lighter waste at the top.
 It is important to remember that once your rubbish reaches the top rim of the skip bin, then your bin is full.
 Overloading the bin will prevent drivers from collecting it as it is illegal for skip bins to be transported when overfull.
 This is because the waste above the rim can impact driver safety and is dangerous during bin transporting, as waste could fall out and cause a threat to other road users.
 Therefore, nearly all skip bin companies will charge you an additional fee when dealing with an overfull bin, including the cost of supplying an additional bin and loading the excess content into it.

 Skip Bin sizes – Which one to choose?